 - Avoid using tampons and douching.
 Both can bring new microbes into the vagina, which may increase the risk of infection.

 - Do not use perfumed products around or in the vagina.
 It is not recommended to use scented wipes, vaginal deodorants, or bubble bath, as these can cause irritation.

 - Take probiotics.
 Some research suggests that probiotic supplements may encourage a healthy vaginal flora.
-Certain probiotic strains are marketed for women's health.
+Certain probiotic strains are marketed for women's health and are available for purchase online.
 Eating probiotic-rich foods, such as natural yogurt and kefir, may also help.

 White discharge, especially when it appears before a period, is usually a normal part of the menstrual cycle.

 However, most women will experience a vaginal infection at some point, so take note of any unusual changes in discharge.
 The majority of these infections can be managed, especially with prompt medical intervention.

 Plenty of home remedies and lifestyle changes can prevent and treat vaginal infections.